kasparsj/ofxLooper/README.md

 }

 ofPixels& ofApp::getPixels() {
-  // get your pixels from Webcam or video or etc.
+  // todo: implement get & return your pixels from Webcam or video or etc.
 }
 ```